Kishan-Mevada/AfterAcademyProblems/README.md

-I have created this project to solve the problems in java which given by after academy. you can visit after acedemy site to learn more.
+I have created this project to solve the problems in java which is given in after academy site. you can visit after acedemy site to learn more.

 About After Academy